 Once a Dasher has been assigned, you’ll get a notice when the Dasher is waiting to pick up the order.

 Once you’ve confirmed the order is ready for pickup and the Dasher has received it, you’ll get a confirmation once the order has been delivered to the customer.

 How Lou Malnati's Grew Sales with DoorDash Self-Delivery

-DoorDash Self-Delivery provides you with the best of both worlds―gaining access to new customers on DoorDash―using your delivery service, allowing you to pay less commission on all DoorDash orders.
+DoorDash Self-Delivery provides you with the best of both worlds: gaining access to new customers on DoorDash and using your own couriers, allowing you to pay less commission on all DoorDash orders and control the customer experience from start to finish.
 That’s what Lou Malnati’s, a beloved Chicago pizza restaurant, discovered when they signed up for Self-Delivery.

 “With Self-Delivery, we can reach an audience that is totally different from our own and grow our sales incrementally.
 It's clear that DoorDash Self-Delivery allows us to generate more profits.” — Ben Beckstrom, CIO, Lou Malnati's

 Ready to use your own fleet with DoorDash?
 Here are a few tips that can help you ensure success when delivering your own DoorDash orders, and manage DoorDash fulfillment.

 Offer customers an option to add toppings such as extra protein for salads, bowls, burgers, or suggested sides and drinks to their orders.
 Focus on best-sellers or high-margin dishes for your takeout menu.

 Photos make a difference